burriach/edlab/content/authors/catherine-preece/_index.md

 # Interests to show in About widget
 interests:
+- Soil organic carbon
 - Domestication of crop progenitors
-- Nutrients
+- Root exudates
 - Bryophytes

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Ecology
+  - course: PhD in plant ecology and global change
     institution: University of Sheffield
     year: 2011
   - course: BSc in Biology